Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 3. Declutter: Through the week, your space can get pretty messy (especially if you and your roommate are constantly changing outfits, hosting get-togethers, or experimenting with dorm-friendly snack recipes).
 That’s why you should schedule a few minutes each week to do a sweep of your space to reorganize your desk, bathroom counter (if you have one in your room or suite), cabinets, and any other surfaces you frequently use.

 4. Wipe down surfaces: The surfaces you use every day (like doorknobs or your bathroom counter) can acquire a ton of germs, so keep antibacterial wipes in your room to quickly wipe down as you declutter.
-Considering dorms are very close quarters, with visitors often coming in and out, if you can do this one a few times a week, even better!
+Considering that dorms are very close quarters, with visitors often coming in and out, if you can do this one a few times a week, even better!

 5. Clean your bathroom sink, toilet, and mirror: If you have your own bathroom or share one with your suitemates, cleaning your sink and scrubbing your toilet every week can help prevent them from getting too germ-y.
 While you’re in the bathroom, you can also wipe down your mirror so it’s free of smudges and toothpaste splatters.